CNAJasmin/sapiens/README.md

    └── depth/
    └── normal/
    ```

+#### Notes on Dependency Resolution

+This fork switches to a `uv`-managed workflow for Python dependencies.
+The environment resolution process includes:

+1. Using `uv pip compile` to resolve `requirements.in` into a fully pinned `requirements.txt`.
+2. Installing all packages into the conda environment using `uv pip sync`.
+3. Installing `openmim` and `mmcv` *after* PyTorch to avoid ABI conflicts.
+4. Avoiding conda-generated `file://` package paths by maintaining clean, relative editable installs for the Sapiens modules.

+These steps ensure a consistent, reproducible environment across machines without relying on upstream conda build artifacts.

 ## 🌟 Human-Centric Vision Tasks
 We finetune sapiens for multiple human-centric vision tasks.
 Please checkout the list below.